praveng/GraphRoam/README.md

 - Random walks are saved as multiple CSV files in a folder called `random_walks`.

+## System Requirements

+- The size of the adjency matrix held in RAM is highly dependant on your data, for reference; a 64 million node, 500M edge graph would occupy about 8GB of RAM.
+- A decent SSD with enough space is needed to hold the temporary and final files.

 ## How it Works

 1. **Vertex Mapping**: GraphRoam uses DuckDB to efficiently map vertex names to integers.